yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

     First constant is for cities on the same landmass, the second is for cities on different continents.
 - [^E]: NaturalWonderGenerator uses these to determine the number of Natural Wonders to spawn for a given map size.
 The number scales linearly with map radius: #wonders = radius * naturalWonderCountMultiplier + naturalWonderCountAddedConstant.
 The defaults effectively mean Tiny - 1, Small - 2, Medium - 3, Large - 4, Huge - 5, Custom radius >=109 - all G&K wonders.
 - [^F]: MapGenerator.spreadAncientRuins: number of ruins = suitable tile count * this
+- [^G]: MapGenerator.spawnIce: spawn Ice where T < this, with T calculated from temperatureExtremeness, latitude and perlin noise.
 - [^H]: MapGenerator.spawnLakesAndCoasts: Water bodies up to this tile count become Lakes
 - [^I]: RiverGenerator: river frequency and length bounds
 - [^J]: A [UnitUpgradeCost](#unitupgradecost) sub-structure.